Olex2/Olex2Manual/Tasks/structure_solution.md

 ## Check the Chemical Composition
 The chemical composition it displayed in the fixed top tab in the GUI panel.
 It can be changed under Work | Solve and typing into the Chemical Composition menu.
 For some structure solution programs to work, the correct formula is essential: or at least the correct element types that are present in the structure.
-If a structure should contain heavy atoms and the chemical composition does not reflect this or vice versa, some structure solution programs (di-rect methods in particular) will be adversely affected.
+If a structure should contain heavy atoms and the chemical composition does not reflect this or vice versa, some structure solution programs (direct methods in particular) will be adversely affected.
 It is also worth considering whether the structure is what was expected or could it be a reactant, an intermediate or a by-product.

 ## Change the Settings Of Structure Solution Programs
 Under Work | Solve | Solution Settings Extra additional options specific to the structure solution method selected will be displayed.
 Adjusting these can help to yield a structure solution in more challenging cases.
 Please refer to the relevant manuals (specifically for ShelXS and Superflip) for explanations of these options.
 Here are a couple of tips for ShelXS: